somiljain7/somiljain7/readme.md

 # BONJOUR MON AMI 👋

 # this is somil jain(CODERATWORK7) (http://somiljain7.github.io)
-I am a researcher and data privacy enthusiast who is trying to get a breakthrough in Speech processing field .
-I have huge interests in natural language processing and speech processing.
+I am a researcher who is trying to breakthrough  .
 - 🔭 I’m currently a Junior Research fellow @ NIT Karnataka, Surathkal
-- 👯 I’m looking to collaborate on research regarding speech signal processing .
+- 👯 I’m looking to collaborate on research regarding speech , text and image based models.
 - 💬 Delivered several talks and seminars at colleges regarding blockchain and ML.
 - 😄 i was president of MOZILLA CAMPUS CLUB BVUCOEP [@mozilla-campus-club-bvducoep](https://mozilla-campus-club-bvducoep.github.io/) (2021-2022)